xplosionmind/tommi.space/content/jam/public/Storage.md

   - /backups/
   - /images/
 ---
 In the 21<sup>st</sup> century, storing information storage a major challenge.
 It is difficult to properly preserve personal data and memories, especially given the privacy and ethical concerns surrounding potential solutions.
 Although I am not an expert with enough time to devote to these issues, I am still quite interested in them and will share some thoughts here.
-I still carry the anxiety of two traumatic [[Data loss|data losses]], which makes everything more difficult, but more important.
+I still carry the anxiety of two traumatic [data losses](Data%20loss.md), which makes everything more difficult, but more important.

 ## Needs

 1. **Durability**: I want to be able to effortlessly access all of my data now as 30 years from now.
 2. **Reliability**: my storage system has to be <u>absolutely **fail-proof**</u> (of course, no system is.
-I need to achieve the best reliability I can afford). [[Data loss|I cannot lose any of my data again]].
+I need to achieve the best reliability I can afford).
+[I cannot lose any of my data again](Data%20loss.md).
 3. **Scalability**: the amount of pictures collected and stored by everyone in the world is [growing at a tremendously fast pace](https://piwigo.com/blog/2020/12/04/flickr-google-photos-the-end-of-free-photo-hosting/ 'Flickr, Google Photos… The end of free photo hosting?'), my pictures are no exception.
 I would prefer not to end up stuck in a resources consuming framework which is great with 2TB of pictures, but makes 10TB of pictures unmanageable.
 4. **Affordability**: I should not spend too much on this.
 In the end, shooting pictures is not my job.
 5. **Sustainability**: the solution should have the minimum impact possible on the environment, already plagued by the heavy consumption of resources the tech industry causes.